October 6, 2025

-The Kentucky Office of Attorney General released a new 2025 Guide to the Kentucky Open Records and Open Meetings Acts on September 25, 2025.
+The Kentucky Office of the Attorney General released two new publications about the Kentucky Open Records and Open Meetings acts on Sept.
+25, 2025.
 Mayors have a duty to distribute open records and open meetings publications to all elected officials and appointed board or commission members.
-KRS 65.055 requires mayors to distribute “Guide to Kentucky Open Records and Open Meetings Acts” and “Managing Government Records” within 60 days of when a new publication is released, a new appointment is made, or a new election is held.
-(January 1 for newly elected officials and the next meeting for new appointees).
-This distribution requirement applies to re-elected and re-appointed officials as well.
+KRS 65.055 requires mayors to distribute “Guide to Kentucky Open Records and Open Meetings Acts” and “Managing Government Records” within 60 days of when a new publication is released, a new appointment is made, or after an election.
+Distribution will be on Jan.
+1 for newly elected officials, or at the next meeting for new appointees.
+This distribution requirement applies to re-elected and re-appointed officials.

 Open Records